 You need to drink plenty of fluids during your treatment.
 This helps to flush the iodine out of your body.

 You'll be checked regularly for the amount of radiation in your body.
 You can go home as soon as it falls to a safe level for the people around you, usually after about 4 to 7 days.
+In the meantime you stay in a single room at the hospital.

-You might be given some safety steps to follow for a while when you get home, for instance if you are in contact with children or pregnant women.
+You might be given some safety steps to follow for a while when you get home, for example if you are in contact with children or pregnant women.
 Your radiotherapy doctor (clinical oncologist), physicist or specialist nurse explain these to you before you leave hospital.

 Side effects of radioactive iodine

-There is a high chance of developing an under active thyroid.
+There is a chance of developing an under active thyroid.
 Speak to your doctor about when they will test for this.
 You usually have a blood test 4 weeks after the treatment.